BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj3-Behavioral-Cloning/writeup.md

 #### 2. Final Model Architecture

-The final model architecture (see `get_model_nvidia_arch()` in model.py lines 24) consisted of a convolution neural network with the following layers and layer sizes.
-It was based on the NVidia architecture presented in the paper https://arxiv.org/pdf/1604.07316v1.pdf.
+The final model architecture (see `get_model_nvidia_arch()` in model.py lines 24) consisted of a convolution neural network with the layers and layer sizes as shown in the table below.
+It is based on the NVidia architecture presented in the paper https://arxiv.org/pdf/1604.07316v1.pdf.

-It includes RELU layers to introduce nonlinearity (model.py line 46), and the data is normalized in the model using a Keras lambda layer (model.py line 42). it contains dropout layers in order to reduce overfitting.
+The data is normalized in the model using a Keras lambda layer (model.py line 42).
+The model includes RELU layers to introduce nonlinearity (model.py line 46), and  it contains dropout layers in order to reduce overfitting.

 | Layer         		|     Description	        					| I/P dims. | O/P dims |
 |:---------------------:|:----------------------------:|:---------:|:--------:|